virtualsquare/virtualsquare.github.io/tutorials/vde_nesting.md

 The encrypted local area cloud is running.

-## VDE and 801.1ad also known as QinQ
+## VDE and IEEE 802.1ad also known as QinQ

 ![802.1ad](pictures/vde_nest_qinq.png)